Aldaviva/SignalRClientGenerator/Readme.md

 The SignalR server already allows type-safe events using [strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-9.0#strongly-typed-hubs).
 However, the client (including the .NET client, which is written in the same language as the server) does not have any built-in options for event type safety.
 All events received and sent from the client are weakly-typed using string names for methods and ad-hoc parameter and return types.

-This means that if you rename a method, change its parameters, or change the return type, these changes won't flow from the server to the client codebases.
+This means that if you change a method's name, parameters, or return type, these changes won't flow from the server to the client codebases.
 The out-of-date client code will continue to compile with its incorrect strings, and will either crash or silently ignore events at runtime.
 This is made worse by the fact that important SignalR marshalling errors are logged as debug messages in the same class as lots of unimportant messages, so they are very hard to spot and too verbose to leave on.

+Even without the safety of strong types, having code completion makes development much simpler, faster, easier, and less annoying.
+APIs become more self-documenting, and an entire class of problems with incorrect or unknown signatures is eliminated.

 ## Solution

 ### Server side

-> ℹ [Strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-9.0#strongly-typed-hubs) are already available built-in to ASP.NET Core SignalR, and do not require this package.
-The steps to implement them are repeated here because they are recommended if you're going to create a strongly-typed client anyway.
+> ℹ [Strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-9.0#strongly-typed-hubs) are already available built-in to ASP.NET Core SignalR, and they do not use this package.
+The steps to implement them are repeated here as a reminder, and because the client-side usage depends on the example shared code defined here.
 To see the novel client-side autogeneration, skip to the [Client side](#client-side) section.

 To use strongly-typed server-side hubs, you define an interface for the events sent from server to client, and specify that interface as a generic type parameter for the `Hub<TClient>` that you subclass, as well as any `IHubContext<THub, TClient>` that you inject.
 To define the signatures of the events from the client to the server, you make your `Hub<TClient>` implement the interface of events from the client, and you implement those methods in your hub subclass.